Vance Palmer: Early life

 Vance Palmer was born in Bundaberg, Queensland, on 28 August 1885 and attended the Ipswich Grammar School.
 With no university in Queensland, he studied contemporary Australian writing at the intellectual hub in Brisbane at the time, the School of Arts, following the work of A. G. Stephens.
 Working in various jobs, he took a position as a tutor at Abbieglassie cattle station, 800 km west of Brisbane in the 'back of beyond'.
 He also worked as a manager: at that time there was a large Aboriginal population with whom he both worked and celebrated, attending their frequent corroborrees.
-It was here his love of the land and environmental awareness was honed, so too his interest in white black relationships.
+It was here his love of the land and environmental awareness was honed, and so too was his interest in white-black relationships.
 From his early years he was determined to be a writer, and in 1905 and again in 1910 he went to London, then the centre of Australia's cultural universe, to learn his craft and advance his prospects.
 He was acknowledged as an expert on foreign affairs – in Mexico and Ireland.
 His association with Alfred Orage and his work for The New Age and other guild socialists greatly influenced his political outlook.

 Palmer met his future wife, Janet (Nettie) Higgins, in Melbourne in 1909.
 They were married in London in 1914 and were on holiday in France when World War I broke out.
 They went back to London where their elder daughter Aileen was born in 1915.
 Later that year, they returned to Australia and settled in Melbourne.
 Their second daughter, Helen, was born there in 1917.
 Vance and Nettie campaigned against the Hughes government's attempt to introduce conscription into Australia.
-In 1918, Palmer enlisted in the Australian Imperial Force and was sent back to Europe, but the war ended before he saw service.
+In 1918, Palmer enlisted in the First Australian Imperial Force and was sent back to Europe, but the war ended before he saw service.
 He was discharged from the army late in 1919.